Ok, it does cross over but it’s not built upon blood and gore.

-My work has very little to do with blood.
+Although my work is horrific it has very little to do with the typical horror genre.

 Horror is often bloody.
 Oozing drives its narratives.
 There’s little time to analyze a slasher’s motivations while all that slickness is covering the floor.

 I want to know why the hand that holds a knife has white knuckles.
 I want to know why this person became a victim while that one was left alone.
 These differences matter.